RVP

 Description

-DESCRIPTION Metformin hydrochloride extended release tablets USP is an oral antihyperglycemic drug used in the management of type 2 diabetes.
-Metformin hydrochloride ( N,N -dimethylimidodicar- bonimidic diamide hydrochloride) is not chemically or pharmacologically related to any other classes of oral antihyperglycemic agents.
-The structural formula is as shown: Metformin hydrochloride is a white to off-white crystalline compound with a molecular formula of C 4 H 11 N 5 • HCl and a molecular weight of 165.63.
-Metformin hydrochloride is freely soluble in water and is practically insoluble in acetone, ether, and chloroform.
+11 DESCRIPTION Metformin hydrochloride extended-release tablets, USP contain the antihyperglycemic agent metformin, which is a biguanide, in the form of monohydrochloride.
+The chemical name of metformin hydrochloride is N,N -dimethylimidodicarbonimidic diamide hydrochloride.
+The structural formula is as shown below: Metformin hydrochloride is a white to off-white crystalline compound with a molecular formula of C 4 H 11 N 5 • HCl and a molecular weight of 165.63.
+It is freely soluble in water and is practically insoluble in acetone, ether, and chloroform.
 The pK a of metformin is 12.4.
 The pH of a 1% aqueous solution of metformin hydrochloride is 6.68.
-Metformin hydrochloride extended release tablets USP contain 500 mg of metformin hydrochloride USP as the active ingredient.
-Metformin hydrochloride extended release tablets USP 500 mg contain the inactive ingredients sodium carboxymethyl cellulose, hypromellose and magnesium stearate.
-Metformin hydrochloride extended release tablets USP 500 mg meets USP dissolution Test 3.
-System Components and Performance- Metformin hydrochloride extended release tablets USP comprises a swellable matrix system.
-In the aqueous gastrointestinal (GI) environment, the dosage form swells remarkably thereby increasing in size and geometry from where drug is released slowly by a process of diffusion through the gel matrix that is essentially independent of pH.
-The hydrated polymer system is not rigid and is expected to be broken up by normal peristalsis in the GI tract.
-The biologically inert components of the tablet may occasionally remain intact during GI transit and will be eliminated in the feces as a soft, hydrated mass.
-Structural Formula
+Metformin hydrochloride extended-release tablets, USP contains 500 mg of metformin hydrochloride, which is equivalent to 389.93 mg metformin base.
+Metformin hydrochloride extended-release tablets USP, 500 mg contain the inactive ingredients carboxymethylcellulose sodium, hypromellose and magnesium stearate.
+Metformin Hydrochloride Extended-Release Tablets, USP meets USP Dissolution Test 3.
+Formula

 How Supplied